cloudpso/VisualforceSearchTemplate/README.md

 Visualforce page with a first and/or last name search across Contacts.
-Autocomplete passes a JSON string of Contact names, while the page controller extends a virtual class for reusable search methods.
+Typeahead.js uses a JSON string of Contact names, while the apex controller extends a virtual class with reusable search methods.

 ![Screen Shot]
 (https://raw.githubusercontent.com/mattparkerls/VisualforceSearchTemplate/master/complete.png)